 Introduction

-- The Death-Wake by Thomas Tod Stoddart (London, John Lane 1895).
+- The Death-Wake: or Lunacy, a Necromaunt in Three Chimeras, by Thomas Tod Stoddart (London, John Lane 1895).
 Introduction by Andrew Lang.
 See WorldCat.
 [Poetry]

 1896